sseiber/appointment-searcher-client/README.md

   * Docker

 ## Install
-  * This repository depends on the [LoopBox-Local-Service](https://github.com/sseiber/LoopBox-Local-Service) repository as a peer
+  * This repository depends on the [Appointment Searcher Service](https://github.com/sseiber/Appointment-Searcher-Service) repository as a peer
   * Clone this repository
   * npm i
   * npm build